turingschool/curriculum/source/projects/traffic_spy.markdown

 * Understand how web traffic works
 * Dig into HTTP concepts including headers, referrers, and payload
 * Design a normalized SQL-based database structure
-* Use Sequel to interface with the database from Ruby
+* Use ActiveRecord to interface with the database from Ruby
 * Practice fundamental database storage and retrieval
 * Understand and practice HTTP verbs including GET, PUT, and POST
 * Practice using fundamental HTML and CSS to create a usable web interface